extio1/pg_leader/README.md

 # pg_leader
 PostgreSQL extension.
-RAFT-based algorithm realization of high availability.
+RAFT-based algorithm realization of consensus algorithm of choosing the leader.